Last updated: August 6, 2020

 - InMotion Premium Web Builder: offering more than 500 themes, this website builder promises lots of choice and flexibility, but you'll need to purchase the Business Class hosting package to use it.

 - HostGator: HostGator offers the standard Parallels Plesk website builder, and the Weebly site builder.
-The Plesk site build available to everyone who buys reseller, VPS or dedicated hosting, on Linux plans only.
+The Plesk site builder is available to everyone who buys reseller, VPS or dedicated hosting, on Linux plans only.
 Note that this tool is not compatible with some versions of Internet Explorer, and the set-up procedure is not as simple as it could be.
 The Weebly builder is more user-friendly.

 - Jimdo: in 2009, Jimdo was notable for persuading evicted Geocities users to migrate their sites under the Lifeboat scheme.
 The free plan allows you to build a store with 5 items under a Jimdo subdomain.